E-Tahta/eta-touchdrv/README.md

 ## Packaging

 For debian packaging we have debian/sid branch in our repo.
 You can also create your packaging branches like debian/experimental.
-Create ChangeLog for master and tag it with the pattern `vx.y.z` and merge the tag into debian/sid branch.
+For a release build, tag the head of master branch with the pattern `vx.y.z` and merge the tag into debian/sid branch.
 Edit debian/changelog and build debian package.
 Before a release package you might want to build several experimental snatshot packages.

 Here is how you could get a snotshot build.